Habib Bourguiba: Failure of negotiations with France

 Since his last meeting with Ahmed Ben Bella, in January 1950, Bourguiba was more and more convinced that an armed struggle was inevitable.
 Thus, in Cairo, he charged a group of people called Les Onze Noirs to train people, fundraise and gather weapons.
 Disappointed in the support promise of Egyptian and Saudi authorities, Bourguiba traveled to Milan, where the congress of the International Confederation of Free Trade Unions opened in July 1951.
 Thanks to Farhat Hached, Bourguiba obtained an invitation to take part in the event.
 There, he was invited by American unionists of the American Federation of Labor (AFL) to their gathering, which took place in San Francisco in September 1951.
 Between July and September, he travelled to London then Stockholm.
 His journey in the United States ended in mid-October before he flew to Spain, Morocco, Rome and Turkey.
 There, he admired the work of Mustafa Kemal Atatürk in building a secular modern state.
 He then wrote to his son: "I have put a lot of thought into it.
-We can get to the same results, even better by less drastic means, which reflect more widely than the soul of the people".
+We can get to the same results, even better by less drastic means, which reflect more widely the soul of the people".

 While Bourguiba proceeded with his world tour, the situation in Tunisia worsened: The promised reforms were blocked and the negotiations continued in Paris.
-On 31 October, as Great Vizir acting in the name of the bey, Chenik delivered officially to Schuman a memorandum summarizing the essential Tunisian requests regarding the intern autonomy.
-On 15 December, Bourguiba landed in Paris where he heard the answer of Schuman: The statement of 15 December, affirmed the principle of co-sovereignty and the "final nature of the bound that links Tunisia to France".
+On 31 October, as prime minister acting in the name of the bey, Chenik delivered officially to Schuman a memorandum summarizing the essential Tunisian requests regarding the intern autonomy.
+On 15 December, Bourguiba landed in Paris where he heard the answer of Schuman: The statement of 15 December, affirmed the principle of co-sovereignty and the "final nature of the bond that links Tunisia to France".
 As for Bourguiba, it was then sure that endless and resultless negotiations were over.
 He stated to the AFP that "A page of Tunisian history is turned.
 Schuman's response opens a repression and resistance era, with its inevitable procession of mourning, tears and resentment [...]
 Exasperated, disappointed, out of patience, the Tunisian people will show the entire world that they are mature enough for freedom".
 Finally, he addressed the United States saying that "Their freedom [the Tunisian people] is a necessary condition for the defense of the free world in the Mediterranean sea and everywhere else to secure peace".